Port Hueneme, California: The Port

-The Port of Hueneme, shared with Oxnard Harbor District and Naval Base Ventura County, is the only deep water port between the Los Angeles and the San Francisco, and the only Navy-controlled harbor between San Diego Bay and Puget Sound, Washington.
+The Port of Hueneme, shared with Oxnard Harbor District and Naval Base Ventura County, is the only deep-water port between the Los Angeles and the San Francisco, and the only Navy-controlled harbor between San Diego Bay and Puget Sound, Washington.

-The harbor is a shipping and receiving point for a wide variety of goods destined for the Los Angeles Basin and beyond, including automobiles, pineapples, and bananas.
+The harbor is a shipping-and-receiving point for a wide variety of goods destined for the Los Angeles Basin and beyond, including automobiles, pineapples, and bananas.
 Agricultural products such as onions, strawberries, and flowers are shipped.
 The city receives about $2 million in tax revenue annually from the port.

 In 2014, the beach at Port Hueneme had been eroding for the 60 years since it was built as a commercial port, with jetties that block the natural flow of sand.
 After the US Navy took over the port during World War II, the government had the responsibility to put back the sand that had disappeared.
-Funds were lacking until 2013 when it was announced that nearly $12 million in funding would be available to replenish the sand at the beach, the money coming from various branches of the government.
-Furthermore, there is a continuing, expensive routine to prevent ocean water from sitting on the city streets.
+Funds were lacking until 2013, when nearly $12 million in funding were announced as available to replenish the sand at the beach, the money coming from various branches of the government.
+Furthermore, a continuing, expensive routine to prevent ocean water from sitting on the city streets exists.